 Community members contribute to the Resilience map for South Cumminsville during the Climate Safe Community Series meeting.
+Photo courtesy of City of Cincinnati.

-nities experiencing the brunt of the impacts of climate change.
+Additionally, the community engagement strategy took an explicitly accessible and placed-based approach with a focus on those communities experiencing the brunt of the impacts of climate change.
 All GCP community meetings were held in priority communities and at partners' facilities accessible by public transit.
 Surveys were made available in both virtual and paper formats as well as translated into Spanish.

 The Climate Safe Community Series, an adaptation of the Climate Safe Neighborhoods effort, allowed Groundwork Ohio River Valley, Green Umbrella, and OES to pilot an approach for residents of neighborhoods experiencing disproportionate impacts of climate change firsthand to share their neighborhood-level expertise, craft a vision for their community, and provide recommendations for the 2023 GCP.
 Across 4 sessions during the summer of 2022, more than 225 residents representing 11 priority communities gathered to share their lived experiences.
 To make participation possible, childcare was provided, and residents were compensated for their time.
 Nearly 300 ideas were shared to improve the sustainability, equity, and resilience of these key neighborhoods.
-All ideas and suggestions were considered in developing the goals, strategies, and actions of the Focus Areas.
+All ideas and suggestions were considered in developing the Goals, Strategies, and Actions of the Focus Areas.